KaiHabermann/decayangle/README.md

 Helicity angle are always calculated with respect to the first daughter.

 The ordering scheme can be customized at `TopologyCollection` level.
-The schemes is specified by a function, which is <expected to take in integers or tuples and return an integer used to sort the daughters, and integers in the node name.
+The schemes is specified by a function, which is to take in a list or tuple of node values (tuples of integers or integers) and return the sorted version of it.

 ```python
 tg = TopologyCollection(0, [1,2,3])